Toluca: Landmarks

 The Plaza de Fray Andrés de Castro is located next to Los Portales and connected to the older arches by means of a passageway with a transparent roof.
 It is a semi-enclosed space which was once the sacristy of the La Asunción Franciscan Monastery.
 The sacristy was built by Felipe de Ureña and José Rivera and is essentially a reproduction of the Santa María del Puerto hermitage in Madrid and is one of the few remaining buildings of the old monastery.
 The square in front was recently remodeled but still contains traditional stores selling garapiña, traditional candies, tacos and other regional foods.
-The Municipal Historic Archive is located above the passageway leading to Los Portales.

-The Cathedral of Toluca was begun in 1867 by José Francisco de Paula on land originally belonging to the Asunción de Toluca Franciscan monastery.
+The Municipal Historic Archive is located above the passageway leading to Los Portales was begun in 1867 by José Francisco de Paula on land originally belonging to the Asunción de Toluca Franciscan monastery.
 The building was originally designed by Agustín Carrillo.
 However, in 1870, Ramon Rodriguez Arangoiti redesigned the cathedral, based on his experience with old Roman basilicas although the present-day building still contains a number of the elements of the original design such as the aisle that runs parallel to the façade serving as a narthex, allowing access to the central and two side naves.
 The straight central nave is lighted by round arched windows.
 The outside façade consists of two parts.
 The first has seven columned areas, as well as niches with the images of Saint John, Saint Thomas, Saint Peter and Saint James.
 The second part rises above the main doors with three columned areas containing balconies, stained-glass windows and balustrades, terminating in a rectilinear pediment with an image of the Ascension of the Lord.
 In this, the cathedral shares design elements with the Cathedral of Mexico City.
 Above this, there is a clock with sculptures depicting the Fathers of the Greek Orthodox Church, Saint John Chrisotomus, Saint Basil the Great, Saint Athanasius and Saint Gregory of Nyssa.
 The cathedral is topped by a dome with a bronze statue of Saint Joseph, who is the patron saint of the city, holding the infant Jesus.
 Overall the cathedral is a mix of styles, represents the various stages in which it was built and remodeled.